- Religion and Philosophy

-This article will examine “proof” Scripture references that “trinity” believers use to claim that Jesus is God.
+This article will examine the supposed Trinity proof texts that many use to prove that Christ is God.
 This theme will be addressing an article written by a Trinitarian here,

-Although I disagree with the writer, it is not my purpose to attack the individual in any way, but respectfully examine his evidence without ad hominem attack.
-I also encourage those reading that no matter what belief system you may hold to, please be respectful when commenting whether you agree, or disagree.
+Although I disagree with the writer, it is not my purpose to attack the individual in any way, but respectfully examine his evidence without ad hominem.
+I also encourage those reading that no matter what belief system you may hold to, please be respectful when commenting whether you agree or disagree.

 I realize that the Trinity doctrine is a highly debated subject among many different sects, denominations and religions.
-I do not have allegiance to any of these, but strive to follow the way of the Ekklesia that adhere to the teachings of Jesus Christ and the Apostles as set forth in God’s Word.
+I do not have allegiance to any of these, but strive to follow the way of the ekklesia that adhere to the teachings of Christ and the apostles as set forth in Scripture.

 I will try to maintain a precedence that is set forth in the original languages of Scripture as the English translations have been tampered with.

 I hope to state my case to the contrary with my own evidence and perspective, but in the end it is up to each individual to weigh and test every doctrine for themselves to see what withstands the scrutiny.